Outstanding Dissertation Award (ODA)

-We strongly encourage that all nomination material be submitted in PDF format to the Awards chair by email.
-The deadline for the receipt of the nomination material is extended to May 20, annually.
+We strongly encourage that all nomination materials be submitted in PDF format to the Awards chair by email.
+Please follow the Award Announcement for details.
 The nomination will be active for 2 calendar years, subjected to the conditions delineated above.
-In the nomination, please clearly indicate the sub-field within physics and astronomy.
-(See below regarding OCPA Divisions.)
-The nomination material should be sent directly to the chair of the OCPA Awards Committee.
+The nomination material should be sent directly to the Chair of the OCPA Awards Committee.

 The inaugural winners are:

 Citation: For his significant role in the analysis of data from the Daya Bay Reactor Neutrino experiment leading to a precise determination of a neutrino mixing angle responsible for the phenomenon of neutrino oscillation, and for his major role in a global analysis setting a stringent limit on the existence of a new type of neutrino.

 Guo-Qian Liao, Institute of Physics Ph.D., IoP/CAS (Nominated by Yu-Tong Li; IoP/CAS)